kamalsolanki19975/Spark-Foundation/README.md

 # Task-1 : Prediction using Supervised ML (Level - Beginner)

-## Please click on the images on right side to view my solution.

  ###   1. Predict the percentage of marks of an student based on the number of study hours.
  ###   2. This is a simple linear regression task as it involves just 2 variables.
  ###   3. Data can be found at http://bit.ly/w